 KIMBERLY GIANNELLI, who continues to dance professionally, began her ballet training at the Scarsdale Ballet Studio and has performed featured roles in many Studio performances.
 She has continued her studies with some of the most prominent teachers in the New York area.
 Ms. Giannelli has danced in many venues in New York, such as Lincoln Center, Riverside Church, the Downtown Dance Festival, and Bryant Park, appearing with several companies, including Eidolon Ballet, Ballet Deviare, Gleich Dances, Classics Dance Theater, and Ballets With a Twist.
 She was featured on PBS for her work in the Tribeca Arts Festival with choreographer Pedro Ruiz in his piece, Pasajes de Amor.
 Ms. Giannelli has been teaching ballet, creative movement, and contemporary dance at the Studio and elsewhere in the New York area for many years.
 Ms. Giannelli also works in the marketing department at the New York City Ballet, where she has developed and launched a new program “the Assemblé Project” which makes ballet performances and tickets more accessible to young dance students.
 She holds a B.A. in Psychology from Manhattanville College.
 To learn more about Ms. Giannelli’s latest projects, you may visit her website: kimberlygiannelli.com.

-ELIZABETH KAWALEK, a recent graduate of Fordham University, began her intensive ballet training at Scarsdale Ballet Studio under the direction of Diana White.
+ELIZABETH KAWALEK has been a faculty member of SBS for the last six years.
+She began her intensive ballet training at Scarsdale Ballet Studio under the direction of Diana White.
 While continuing to perform along side her SBS peers, Ms. Kawalek also began to assist in teaching Creative Ballet classes and the Summer Intensive, developing a strong interest in teaching and studio administration.
 In 2010, she earned a certificate in the Leap ‘N Learn creative dance syllabus, which utilizes child psychology in dance education.
-Ms. Kawalek also serves as assistant to Ms. White with administrative and creative initiatives.
+In 2014, she became certified in the American Ballet Theatre curriculum for ages 3-10.
+Ms. Kawalek also serves as Administrative Director at the studio and assists in organizing the programs and end-of-year recitals.
+Ms. Kawalek holds a BA in History from Fordham University and is currently in the process of earning her Masters Non-Profit Administration from Baruch College.

 MARIA POSEY, Master Teacher of Creative Ballet, was a member of the corps de ballet at Radio City Music Hall, the Kansas City Opera, and the Philadelphia Opera.
 She holds a Bachelor’s Degree in English and Education and a Master’s Degree in Counseling and Development.
 She has taught at the Studio since 1992.